Peacocks nearby: approximating sequences of measures: Abstract

 \section{Abstract}

-Strassen's theorem asserts that a stochastic process is increasing in convex order if and only if there is a martingale with the same one-dimensional marginal distributions.
-Such processes, respectively families of measures, are nowadays known as peacocks.
-We extend this classical result in a novel direction, relaxing the requirement on the martingale.
-Instead of equal marginal laws, we just require them to be within closed balls, defined by some metric on the space of probability measures.
-In our main result, the metric is the infinity Wasserstein distance.
+A peacock is a family of probability measures with finite mean that increases in convex order.
+It is a classical result, in the discrete time case due to Strassen, that any peacock is the family of one-dimensional marginals of a martingale.
+We study the problem whether a given sequence of probability measures can be approximated by a peacock.
+In our main results, the approximation quality is measured by the infinity Wasserstein distance.
 Existence of a peacock within a prescribed distance is reduced to a countable collection of rather explicit conditions.
-We also solve this problem when the underlying metric is the stop-loss distance, the L\'evy distance, or the Prokhorov distance.
 This result has a financial application (developed in a separate paper), as it allows to check European call option quotes for consistency.
 The distance bound on the peacock than takes the role of a bound on the bid-ask spread of the underlying.
+We also solve the approximation problem for the stop-loss distance, the L\'evy distance, and the Prokhorov distance.